o3de/o3de.org/content/docs/user-guide/networking/settings.md

 | sv_RewindVolumeExtrudeDistance | The amount to increase rewind volume checks to account for fast moving entities. | 50      |       |

 ### Editor server settings
-These Settings control how a server will be launched during the "play-in-editor" (CTRL+G) mode.
+These settings control how a server will be launched during the "play-in-editor" (CTRL+G) mode.

 | Setting                            | Description                                                                                                                                                                                                                                                                                                              | Default   | Notes                                                                                                                                            |
 |------------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-----------|--------------------------------------------------------------------------------------------------------------------------------------------------|